top of page

 COVID-19

 During the federal Public Health Emergency, COVID-19 testing, vaccines, and treatment services were available to most people without cost-sharing.
 Testing and vaccines were available for free even for those without insurance.
-However, these policies have now lapsed.
-Once the federal government stops purchasing or distributing COVID-19 vaccines and treatments, the ability to obtain these services for little to no cost may stop.
+However, these policies have now lapsed and the government is no longer purchasing or distributing COVID-19 vaccines

 Learn more: https://healthsystemtracker.org/brief/most-private-insurers-are-no-longer-waiving-cost-sharing-for-covid-19-treatment/